Church of England

 In Church of England schools, collective worship helps to build a strength in the school community and to develops learners ’understanding of Anglican traditions and practice.

 The church in Fenny Compton, St Peter and St. Clare, is situated a very short walk from the school and is convenient for a variety of school events.
 The church is currently used by the school for whole school services at Harvest, Christmas, Easter and the end of the school year which parents and guardians are encouraged to attend and which are always a joy.
 We also welcome educational visits from classes when the church can be a resource for learning.
-We are glad to support our school, but it is very much a two-way relationship, and we are always looking for ways in which the school can support their local church.

 The school has strong Christian values that underpin our school ethos to teach the children about the virtues we wish them to develop.
 The teaching and reflection times focus on developing our individual capacity to love, respect and empathise with one another.